Home » Garden » Cut Flower Gardening FAQs: Answers to Your Most Burning Questions

 • You can use a floral frog, floral tape or even scotch tape to help keep the flowers sturdy in the arrangement.
 If using tape create a grid pattern, then drop your flowers in.

-• Re-cut stems on a slant so the flowers can take in fresh water better.
-And the general rule of thumb is to cut flowers roughly 1.5 – 2x the height of the container you are using.
+• Re-cut stems on a slant so the flowers can take in freshwater better.
+The general rule of thumb is to cut flowers roughly 1.5 – 2x the height of the container you are using.

 And if you are a beginner gardener or new to cut flower gardening, starting with a smaller garden will help manage the beds better, grow plants with more confidence, and enjoy the experience more.

-You’ll look back on the experience feeling like it was rewarding and likely wanting to do more instead of collapsing in a chair frustrated that it was too much work.
+You’ll look back on the experience feeling like it was rewarding and likely wanting to do more instead of collapsing on the sofa frustrated that it was too much work.
 Because growing a cut flower garden is a rewarding experience that you’ll enjoy for years to come.

 See you in the garden.